 - Emission Source: For each Emission Source that a company has committed to address, the company will provide information on all occurrences of that source across company/unit operations.
-Data collection will include both unmitigated sources and sources that have implemented mitigation options (including supplementary information for those sources that have eliminated emissions completely). - Quantification Method: For most Emission Sources, there is a corresponding method or methods to quantify methane emissions. - Data Elements Collected via Facility-Level Reporting: The table lists data elements to be reported by Partners, and indicates those already collected through GHGRP Subpart W reporting.
-Facilities not already reporting to Subpart W would report Data Elements through a supplemental reporting mechanism.
-Facilities already reporting to Subpart W would provide only supplemental data elements through the supplemental reporting mechanism.
+Data collection will include both unmitigated sources and sources that have implemented mitigation options (including supplementary information for those sources that have eliminated emissions completely). - Quantification Method: For most Emission Sources, there is a corresponding method or methods to quantify methane emissions. - Data Elements Collected via Facility-Level Reporting: This column lists all data elements to be reported by Partners and indicates those already collected through GHGRP Subpart W reporting.
+For facilities that report to Subpart W, the applicable Subpart W data for the reporting year will be automatically pre-populated in their Methane Challenge reporting forms by the reporting system.
+These facilities will only need to fill out the supplementary Methane Challenge data elements.
+Facilities that do not report to Subpart W will fill out all relevant data elements on their Methane Challenge reporting forms.